Ukraine battered again; Zelenskyy says US officials to visit

 In attacks on the eve of Orthodox Easter, Russian forces pounded cities and towns in southern and eastern Ukraine.

-A 3-month-old baby was among six people killed when Russia fired cruise missiles at the Black Sea port city of Odesa, officials said.
+A 3-month-old baby was among eight people killed when Russia fired cruise missiles at the Black Sea port city of Odesa, officials said.
+Zelenskyy said 18 more were wounded.

 “The war started when this baby was one month old.
 Can you imagine what is happening?”
 Zelenskyy said.
 “They are just bastards. … I don’t have any other words for it, just bastards.”